django-cms/djangocms-frontend/docs/source/plugins/components.rst

 space for a card image.

 .. image:: screenshots/card-inner.png
+    :alt: The Card Inner plugin editing form selecting header, body, footer or overlay

 Here is an example of the new card **Image overlay** feature:

 .. image:: screenshots/card-overlay-example.png
+    :alt: A card with text overlaid on its image
     :width: 298

 Also see Bootstrap 5 `Card <https://getbootstrap.com/docs/5.3/components/card/>`_